 How data acquisition protocols drive database design.

-In the previous post I made the distinction between data stewardship and data management, introduced the data pipeline (Figure 1), provided an overview the planning stage of the pipeline, and made a call to action for everyone involved in data management to think like a data steward.
+In the previous post I made the distinction between data stewardship and data management, introduced the data pipeline (Figure 1), provided an overview of the planning stage of the pipeline, and made a call to action for everyone involved in data management to think like a data steward.
 In this post I’ll provide an overview of the second stage in the data pipeline: Database Development.

 Database development is the act of creating a database system.
 A database system is an integrated set of software that provides the storehouse for the data you plan to acquire, and the tools for accessing and interacting with the data.
 During this phase the data steward(s) works with the IT professionals and subject matter experts that are part of the data management team to decide on which data management software to use, how users will access the data, and how the database schema will be organized.
 The database development team will rely on the data model, prepared during the planning phase, to guide the database development process.
 The database development stage is inextricably linked to the data acquisition phase, as illustrated by the double headed arrow connecting these two stages in Figure 1.
 This is because the purpose of the database system is storage of the data that will be acquired during the data acquisition phase.